 This is an introductory course in Classical Mechanics.
-It introduces the basic concepts and theory of kinematics (motion), energy, momentum, rotational motion, gravitation and rotation and oscillatory motion.
-You are expected to learn to solve basic physics problems using calculus.
-Most students will find this a very demanding course that requires a significant amount of work and study time.
-For some, this will be the most challenging course you will encounter at the college level.
+It introduces the basic concepts and theory of kinematics (motion), energy, momentum, rotational motion, gravitation, rotation of rigid objects and oscillatory motion.
+You are expected to learn to solve physics problems using calculus.
+Most students will find this to be a very demanding course that requires a significant amount of work and study time.
+For some, this will be the most challenging course they will encounter at the college level.

 Most of the course materials can be accessed on-line.

-2. You can purchase smartPhysics directly from the FlipItPhysics website (https://www.flipitphysics.com) or purchase from the Campus Bookstore.
-However, you must enter the FlipItPhysics access key for our course, which is UU_M_SU17.
+2. You can purchase online FlipItPhysics access directly from the FlipItPhysics website (https://www.flipitphysics.com) or purchase from the Campus Bookstore.
+However, in either case you must enter the FlipItPhysics access key for our course, which is UU_M_SP19 .
 Make sure your unique ID is set to be your UNID, that is u followed by your seven digits.

 You should familiarize yourself with the websites of FlipItPhysics and WebAssign, and learn how to turn in your homework on-line and find your homework assignments.
-Exam solutions, old exams, important notices, and other information will also be posted on the 2210 course web page.
-It is important that you check the course web-site and the FlipItPhysics and WebAssign sites regularly, because essential course information will be posted and updated there from time to time.
+Exam solutions, old exams, important notices, and other information will also be posted on this 2210 course website.
+It is important that you check the course website and the FlipItPhysics and WebAssign sites regularly, because essential course information will be posted and updated there from time to time.

-We will study the material in the units 1-24 of FlipItPhysics.
+We will study the material in units 1- 24 of FlipItPhysics.
 Unless specifically announced, you are responsible for all material in these chapters, whether it is covered in lecture or not, as well as any supplemental material actually covered in the lectures.
 This is the standard curriculum for an introductory semester-long course in Mechanics.
 Please see the Course Schedule for details.
-The due dates of the prelectures and checkpoints of FlipItPhysics can be found on the FlipItPhysics Calendar, and the due dates for the WebAssign Homeworks will be in WebAssign.
+The due dates of the prelectures and checkpoints of FlipItPhysics can be found on the FlipItPhysics Calendar, and the due dates for the WebAssign Homework assignments will be in WebAssign.

-1. Be sure to schedule enough study time.
+- Be sure to schedule enough study time.
 Typically, one should expect to spend no less than 3 hours on homework and review for every hour spent in lecture.
-In addition, you are required to watch the FlipItPhysics prelectures and answer the questions and checkpoints prior to the due date: 11:00 a.m. of the day of the lecture.
+In addition you are required to watch the FlipItPhysics prelectures and answer the questions and checkpoints prior to the due date: 12:00 p.m. of the day of the lecture.